-Asset prices are generally non-stationarity, which explains why the majority of empirical studies work with financial returns.
-Given that those returns can be both positive and negative, researchers have mostly considered distributions with support on the entire real line.
-However, there are other important financial applications where the original data is always positive but stationary in levels.
-Interest rates and volatility measures are perhaps the two most prominent examples.
-Still, an important feature of those financial time series is a slow reversion to their long run mean.
+Volatility indices such as the VIX provide important examples of financial time series where the original data is always positive but stationary in levels, with a slow reversion to their long run mean.
 Many discrete and continuous time models have been proposed to capture this strong persistence.
 An increasingly popular example is the discrete-time Multiplicative Error Model (MEM) proposed by Engle (2002), which has been applied not just to volatility modelling but also to trading volumes and durations (see Brownlees, Cipollini, and Gallo, 2012, for a recent review).
 In this model, a positive random variable is treated as the product of a time varying, recursive mean times a positive random error with unit conditional mean.
-The MEM literature has generally neglected the distribution of this multiplicative random error because its main goal has been prediction.
 In this regard, Engle and Gallo (2006) show on the basis of earlier results by Gourieroux, Monfort, and Trognon (1984) that the mean parameters can be consistently estimated assuming a Gamma distribution for the error term even when the true distribution is not Gamma, as long as the conditional mean is correctly specified.
 Unfortunately, this pseudo-likelihood approach is insufficient when the interest goes beyond the first conditional moment.
+For that reason, some authors have proposed more flexible distributional assumptions (see e.g. De Luca and Gallo (2004, 2009) and Lanne (2006)).